Frequently Asked Questions (FAQ)

 Q: Why is the lake being built, and who is building it?

 A: The North Texas region, which includes Denton and Collin Counties, is one of the fastest growing regions in the nation.
-Upper Trinity Regional Water District, which serves 29 communities in Denton and Collin Counties, is building Lake Ralph Hall to provide essential water for the area it serves.
-Upper Trinity will operate andown the water in Lake Ralph Hall.
+Upper Trinity Regional Water District (Upper Trinity), which serves 29 communities in Denton and Collin Counties, is building Lake Ralph Hall to provide essential water for the area it serves.
+Upper Trinity will operate and own the water in Lake Ralph Hall.

 Q: Who will receive water from Lake Ralph Hall?